 Your local art centre, local university or local studio will be our best to start with.

 Look on the ad boards surrounding those places is a good start but contacting them by phone or emails will probably increase your chances to find a class that you will like.

 There are also a few websites that can help you such as lovelifedrawing.com which allows you to search figure drawing classes near your city or in your county.

-Artmodeltips is also great if you’re looking for life drawing classes and lessons outside London as it lists many university or studio per county or major city, making it easier for you to find the nearest on to you.
+Artmodeltips is also great if you're looking for life drawing lessons outside London as it lists many university or studio per county or major city, making it easier for you to find the nearest on to you.
 Each listing offers a different kind of workshop but all will give you a chance to start or improve on your drawing skills.